espocrm/documentation/docs/development/metadata/stream-defs.md

 *string[]*

-A list of statuses records should have to be eligible for the subscriberes cleanup.
+A list of statuses records should have to be eligible for the subscribers cleanup.
 E.g. for the *Meeting*, it's `["Held", "Not Held"]`.